-During the 2014 AGM the resolution to approve the remuneration report was passed by show of hands by voters.
+During the 2015 AGM the resolution to approve the remuneration report was passed.
 The Board has subsequently reviewed salaries within the remuneration report and found them to be suitable for the level of responsibility required for each position.
 The Board, through its remuneration committee, will continue to review key management personnel salaries as part of its commitment to corporate governance best practice.